changanluoxue/SigMA/README.md

 # SigMA
-This work implements "SigMA: Path Signatures and Multi-head Attention for Learning Parameters in fBm-driven SDEs" by Xianglin Wu, Cornelis W. Oosterlee, and Chiheb Ben Hammouda.
+This work implements "SigMA: Path Signatures and Multi-head Attention for Learning Parameters in fBm-driven SDEs" by Xianglin Wu, Chiheb Ben Hammouda, and Cornelis W. Oosterlee.
 It adapts some codes from the repository (github.com/patrick-kidger/Deep-Signature-Transforms) for the paper Deep Signature Transforms by Bonnier, Kidger, Perez Arribas, Salvi, Lyons 2019.

 ## 🚀 Prerequisites